aquamoth/liveeditor/README.md

 0.2.0 - set() and reset() functions operates on selectors instead of single elements.
 Fixed major bug in reset().
 0.3.0 - get() and serialize() public functions added for simple value retrieval by the page logic.
-0.4.0 - Added editingCss option for improved skinning
+0.4.0 - Added editingCss option for improved skinning 0.5.0 - Fixed bug when calling event onSetValue.
+Also fixed bug when committing editors the plugin could mistake inner html for being an editor and crash.